An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Introduction and Related Work

-Sequence labeling is a fundamental task in natural language processing (NLP) that involves assigning labels to individual elements in a sequence.
-Recent advancements in neural network approaches have demonstrated remarkable performance in sequence labeling tasks ~\cite{em:44, Chen2017AFN, Zhang_Yu_Fu_2018,em:31, Nguyen_2021, Hou_Zhou2021, Liu_Fu_Zhang_Xiao_2021}.
-Some of these works have explored the integration of external knowledge, such as n-grams, lexicons, and syntax, to enhance sequence labeling models.
-However, this integration increases the heterogeneity and complexity of the input data.
-Furthermore, incorporating knowledge into sequence labeling models often requires additional encode modules, such as attention mechanisms ~\cite{Liu_Fu_Zhang_Xiao_2021, em:31} or graph neural network (GNN) \cite{Gui_Zou_Zhang_Peng_Fu_Wei_Huang, Nie_Zhang_Peng_Yang_2022}.
-These additional modules increase the model's parameters, making it more time-consuming and resource-intensive to develop a high-performing system.
+Sequence labeling is a core task in natural language processing (NLP) that involves assigning labels to individual elements in a sequence.
+Recent advancements in neural network methods have significantly improved performance in sequence labeling tasks ~\cite{em:44, Chen2017AFN, Zhang_Yu_Fu_2018, em:31, Nguyen_2021, Hou_Zhou2021, Liu_Fu_Zhang_Xiao_2021}.
+Some studies have explored integrating external knowledge, such as n-grams, lexicons, and syntax, to enhance these models.
+However, this integration adds heterogeneity and complexity to the input data.
+Additionally, incorporating such knowledge often necessitates extra encoding modules, like attention mechanisms ~\cite{Liu_Fu_Zhang_Xiao_2021, em:30} or graph neural networks (GNN) \cite{chen2017dagbasedlongshorttermmemory, Gui_Zou_Zhang_Peng_Fu_Wei_Huang, Nie_Zhang_Peng_Yang_2022}, which increase model parameters and make the system more computationally expensive to develop.

-Curriculum Learning (CL) is an effective approach to tackle these challenges ~\cite{Bengio}, as it mimics the human learning process by gradually introducing training samples from easy to hard, thereby enabling efficient learning in heterogeneous data while improving both the speed and quality of the model~\cite{Wang_Chen_Zhu_2021}.
-CL has demonstrated success in various NLP tasks, including machine translation \cite{Wan_Yang_Wong_Zhou_Chao_Zhang_Chen_2020}, dialogue generation~\cite{Zhu_Chen_Wu_Liu_Zhao_2021}, and text classification \cite{Zhang_Wang_Cheng_Xiao_2022}.

-In CL, data-selection curriculum strategies play a crucial role.
-Recently, ~\citet{Mohiuddin_Koehn_Chaudhary_Cross_Bhosale_Joty_2022} proposed metrics that rely on the similarity of parallel sentence pairs to guide data selection in machine translation tasks.
-Similarly, ~\citet{Yuan_Yang_Liang_Li_Liu_Huang_Xiao_2022} introduced difficulty metrics for entity typing based on training loss.
-However, these difficulty metrics primarily focus on the sentence level, and there is a lack of token-level and word-level metrics to measure the difficulty of sequence labeling tasks.
+Curriculum Learning (CL)~\citep{Bengio} effectively addresses these challenges by simulating the human learning process, where training samples are introduced progressively from easy to hard.
+This approach facilitates efficient learning from heterogeneous data while enhancing both the speed and performance of the model~\cite{Bengio, Wang_Chen_Zhu_2021}.
+CL has shown success in a variety of NLP tasks, including machine translation~\cite{Wan_Yang_Wong_Zhou_Chao_Zhang_Chen_2020}, dialogue generation~\cite{Zhu_Chen_Wu_Liu_Zhao_2021}, and text classification \cite{Zhang_Wang_Cheng_Xiao_2022}.
+Data-selection strategies are crucial in CL.
+However, these difficulty metrics primarily focus on the sentence level, such as~\citet{Mohiuddin_Koehn_Chaudhary_Cross_Bhosale_Joty_2022}, ~\citet{Yuan_Yang_Liang_Li_Liu_Huang_Xiao_2022} and ~\citet{NEURIPS2024_4ac4365b}'s works, and there is a lack of token-level and word-level metrics to measure the difficulty of sequence labeling tasks.